Toma400/The_Isle_of_Ansur/docs/faq.md

 I can leave IoA "as is" and be sure that people can infinitely enhance it, adding new worlds and stories.

-There's a change that I will add new modules adding new lands though, so there's a chance that it will have way more features included and much more lore revealed with its core gameplay.
+There's a chance that I will add new lands, so there's a possibility that it will have way more features included and much more lore revealed with its core gameplay.
+It all depends on my time, money and motivation though.

+## 3. If you would envision next modules / updates, what those would be?
+First development cycle, subtitled **Between Shadows and Light**, will add Ansur isle, expanded a bit from what was in original BSaL - so, this time you will be able to travel through the island, and visit second city.

+Second one, which is also likely to be made, called **Xaine's Dreams**, will expand the lore over *oververse* concept and open modding possibilities towards more lore-friendly additions of dimensions and universes.

+After that, nothing is really fully planned.
+There are visions over third cycle called "Dust of the Empire", aimed on New Baedoor city, and there's also vision of showcasing Agoi Archipelago islands, but I may as well just end development on second cycle.

 ***